-Likewise, moderate and strong SES-based affirmative action give students an implicit weight of plus or minus 0.375 or 0.75 standard deviations (75 or 150 points, respectively, on our scale) for each standard deviation they are above or below the average student in resources.
-These values are considerably stronger (two to four times stronger) than the estimated weight of SES we observed in selective college admissions in the ELS data; we chose these values to ensure that our simulations represent a significant increase over current practice in SES-based affirmative action so that they represent a plausible test of what might occur if colleges begin weighting SES much more heavily than they do at present.
+Likewise, moderate and strong SES-based affirmative action gives students an implicit weight of plus or minus 75 or 150 points, respectively, for each standard deviation they are above or below the average student in resources.
+We chose these values to ensure that our simulations represent a significant increase over current practice in SES-based affirmative action so that they represent a plausible test of what might occur if colleges begin weighting SES much more heavily than they do at present.
 Moreover, while the magnitude of these SES-based affirmative action weights is half that of the corresponding race weights, recall that the SES weight is assigned per standard deviation of family resources.
 Because of this approach, the difference in weights between students +/- 1 standard deviation from the average resource level is 300 achievement points in the strong policy case.